-The subcommittee began its work by reviewing the North Central Association’s criteria related to assessment and program development that became effective January 1, 2005 to determine how closely the current assessment program reflects the new criteria.
+The subcommittee began its work by reviewing the Higher Learning Commission’s criteria related to assessment and program development that became effective January 1, 2005 to determine how closely the current assessment program reflects the new criteria.
 The subcommittee then analyzed the 2001 strategic plan for assessment to determine accomplishments and continued needs.

-The consensus of the subcommittee was that an updated strategic plan was developed that emphasized continuing needs and reflected the recently implemented North Central Association’s accreditation criteria.
+The consensus of the subcommittee was that an updated strategic plan was developed that emphasized continuing needs and reflected the recently implemented Higher Learning Commission’s accreditation criteria.
 Three priorities were identified.

 UNK Assessment Program Priorities

 1. Use effective assessment practices to evaluate and optimize student learning in all settings as an essential aspect of a vibrant university seeking to meet the needs of the 21st century student.